MarwaJawas/RetweetManipulation/README.md

  you can find it in this link in [Thesis](<https://kausp.sa/Details/Thesis/146506/>)

 Thesis has been proposed a new method that detects fake retweeter's based on their Twitter's connection and some features.
 It consists of 4 components:<br>
-1. Collecting data Using Twitter API
+1. Collecting data using Twitter API
 2. Extracting data and building a database
 3. Building a graph based on user's retweeting activity
 4. Extracting the groups of retweeters